nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 A region can be deleted on the servers, and still be known to the client briefly.
 If the client tries to use this region, the operation will fail.

+## "After Region" mechanism failures
+The `Region.clear()` operation on the metadata region would leave the cache in an inconsistent state.

+The entries in the metadata region would be deleted, but their `afterDestroy()` event would not be triggered, so the corresponding dynamic regions would not be removed.

 ## Metadata distribution
 Metadata must be distributed globally, and this results in all regions specified in the metadata being created on all clusters.